tyler0999/power-system-optimization/README.md

  >**About me** : Hello, My name is **ran**.
 I'm a student researching on power system optimization and deep reinforcement learing.
  >
- >​	I wish to share with you some works (theories, codes, etc.) in my usual study through this project.
-This repository is named "power system optimization" mainly to distinguish it from other fields of power system, such as stability analysis, power electronics, etc. I believe that you can see some methods or algorithm in literature reading, but you don't know how to use the program to achieve them.
+ >​	I would like to share some works (theories, codes, etc.) in my usual study through this project.
+This repository is named "power system optimization" mainly to distinguish it from other fields of power system, such as stability analysis, power electronics, etc. I believe that you can see some methods or algorithm in literature reading, but you didn't know how to use the program to achieve them.
 I will share what I have achieved in the form of "detailed descriptions + codes" to you, so as to avoid to reinvent wheels repeatedly.
  >
  >​	**Welcome to discuss with me~** :smile: